Meet Our Board

 Melissa is a senior project controls specialist in the nuclear division of NextEra Energy.
 Before entering the utility side of the energy sector, she spent time in oil & gas and also insurance.
 After achieving her BSBA in finance from the University of Florida, she served as vice president of athletics for the Gator Club of Miami.
 She is passionate about her community and the wellbeing of our oceans.
 She is an avid fisherman, diver and proud dog mom of her rescue, whom she aptly named after her first love, Ocean.

 Mairim is a native Floridian.
 She attended high school in Palm Beach County where she graduated from Palm Beach Lakes High school in the top 10% of her class.
 She was enrolled in the Law Magnet Program at her high school and was involved in several organizations dedicating her time to giving back to her community.
 She made her way to Orlando and graduated from the University of Central Florida with a bachelors degree in Psychology and a certificate in Behavioral Forensics.
 Mairim worked as a leasing agent while in college and spent many hours volunteering her time to programs that aided children with disabilities in the surrounding Central Florida area.
 Mairim then moved to North Carolina to pursue law school and graduated from law school in 2016.
 After graduation, Mairim made her way back to Florida to begin her career.
 She worked for a solo-practioner for almost two years gaining experience in criminal defense and personal injury.
-Since 2018, she has been the pre-litigation case manager at LaBovick Law Group, working in the field of personal injury law.
+From 2018-2022, she was the pre-litigation case manager at local law firm working in the field of personal injury law.
 She is able to dedicate her time to helping those who are injured.
-Mairim continues her efforts in giving back to the community through participating in local charity events that LaBovick sponsors, local church programs such as feeding the homeless and volunteering with other non-profit organizations.
+She currently works at a boutique personal injury firm in West Palm Beach and is the executive director of the Treasure Coast Justice Association.
+Mairim continues her efforts in giving back to the community through participating in local charity events, local church programs such as feeding the homeless and volunteering with other non-profit organizations.
+She is currently on the board of Friends of Jupiter Beach, a local non-profit.

 Mairim currently resides in Jupiter with her family.
 She has a rescue dog named Luna who is her best pal.
 Luna and Mairim enjoy going to the dog beach every Sunday to wind down after a long week.
 In her free time, Mairim also enjoys traveling with friends, wine tastings, kayaking in the local state parks, and going to Disney.